 If you are heading out of town for the winter months, taking an extended summer vacation, or just have a long business trip ahead of you, it is quite possible that you are planning to leave your house in the care of a house sitter.
 But, if you are, you will probably want to know a bit more about the person who will be looking after your most prized possessions.
 After all, we have all read the horror stories about housesitters throwing wild parties or clearing out everything of value and then disappearing.

 A background check is the best way to do this, but the question many people ask is whether they are allowed to, and what the regulations are around checking a house sitter.
 In today’s article, that’s precisely what we aim to cover.
-We’ll also introduce you to the three best background checking sites to use to keep your home safe.
+We’ll also introduce you to the two best background checking sites to use to keep your home safe.

 Can you do a background check on a housesitter?